All Episodes

 It is that everything is illegal until there's a law making it legal.

-And what that to me is fascinating.
+And what that, to me, is fascinating.

-I think there's no question about it, and it actually illustrates why and how so many people are totally subservient to the state.
+And it actually illustrates why and how so many people are totally subservient to the state.

-When you assume as an individual that everything is illegal until somebody makes it legal, you are essentially denying, whether you know it or not, the basic tenets of freedom as you are born.
+When you assume as an individual that everything is illegal until somebody makes it legal, you are essentially denying, whether you know it or not, the basic tenets of freedom as you were born.

-And it also leads to statism, it it it leads to all powerful governments, it leads to people giving up freedom and assuming in fact that they never had it, that freedom is what is given to them by the state.
+It leads to people giving up freedom and assuming, in fact, that they never had it, that freedom is what is given to them by the state.

 That's never been us.

-And I tell you, I this is one of the things I've been dancing around the edges of this for the longest time.
+And I tell you, this is one of the things I've been dancing around the edges of this for the longest time.

-For example, and and again, not to frustrate you here, but as you know, as a hobby and for a whole lot of other reasons, I read tech blogs every day.
+For example, and again, not to frustrate you here, but as you know, as a hobby and for a whole lot of other reasons, I read tech blogs every day.

-They're typical youth, they're arrogant, some of them, not all, but I mean, if the the the if you had to if you had to assign attitudes to the majority of them, they're arrogant and condescending and think they've got all the answers and they're brilliant and all this.
+Some of them, not all, but I mean, If you had to assign attitudes to the majority of them, they're arrogant and condescending and think they've got all the answers and they're brilliant and all this.

-And they, if I had to say, given the way they reaction react to things that that are political, they probably more closely resemble Europeans in assuming that everything's illegal until the state says it is.
+And they, if I had to say, given the way they react to things that are political, they probably more closely resemble Europeans in assuming that everything's illegal until the state says it is.

 And it manifests itself in these people in a belief that the state's infallible.